theprogramking/gemini-dialogue-engine/README.md

 * This example uses a placeholder API key.
 Replace it with your own.
 * Free API keys may have limitations.
 Check the Gemini AI documentation for details.
 * This is a basic example.
 Enhance it with error handling, user input validation, and more complex conversation management.

-**Additional Considerations:**

-* Be mindful of the Gemini AI service's terms regarding data privacy and responsible usage.
-* Consider security best practices when handling API keys.
 * Explore the `ask-gemini` library's capabilities for advanced functionalities.

 ## License